Mudassor-Ahmed-Chowdhury/Detecting-Vulnerabilities/README.md

     -S, --sqli                     Scan for SQLi
         --time=<seconds>           The seconds to inject in time-based --verbose                  Show more info
-    -v, --version                  Show the version of WSTT -V, --versions                 Scan for the server version -X, --xss                      Scan for XSS
+    -v, --version                  Show the version of DVIWUA -V, --versions                 Scan for the server version -X, --xss                      Scan for XSS
 ```